In spite of COVID-19's persistent presence, things still need to get done.

 If your contractor has to work within the home, this is especially important, as you're more exposed to more germs.

-Washing hands frequently prevents the transferrence of these germs to other objects, like doorknobs, handrails, cabinets, etc.
+Washing hands frequently prevents the transference of these germs to other objects, like doorknobs, handrails, cabinets, etc.

-If your contractor has to come in the house for any reason, make sure you are sanitizing those areas.
+If your remodeling or demolition contractor has to come in the house for any reason, make sure you are sanitizing those areas.

 Spray all-purpose cleaner liberally on surfaces and wipe clean with a soft cleaning cloth.